CodeMeAPixel/Integrata/README.md

 ## 🧮 About Simpson’s Rule Integration

-Simpson’s Rule approximates the definite integral of a function f(x) on [a,b] by dividing the interval into an even number n of subintervals and fitting parabolas through the points.
+Simpson’s Rule approximates the definite integral of a function f(x) on [a, b] by dividing the interval into an even number n of subintervals and fitting parabolas through the points.

 **Formula:**